NSS-Workshops/data-structures-and-algorithms/README.md

-# JavaScript Cloud Course
+# DSA Course

-A comprehensive, interactive learning platform for JavaScript fundamentals, designed with a progressive chapter-based structure to build skills from the ground up.
+A comprehensive, interactive learning platform for algo fundamentals, designed with a progressive chapter-based structure to build skills from the ground up.

 ## Table of Contents